Mesharsky/Ultra-VIP/README.md

 **Ultra VIP** is advanced system that allows you to create multiple VIP Services.

-It is a complete remake and rewrite of [this](https://forums.alliedmods.net/showthread.php?t=320113 "this") plugin.)
+It is a complete remake and rewrite of [this](https://forums.alliedmods.net/showthread.php?t=320113 "this") plugin)

 It has tons of more features and its **free of limitations** previous release had.

 | Supported Game | Minimum SourceMod Version |